HiNA-Yani/AGILE/README.md

 - `fsmmf.py`, `add_lpf_rules.py` and `fsmmf.cpp`
   The **control-plane implementations**.
-  They interact with the switch through the PD interface and bfruntime interface to:
+  TThey interact with the switch via the PD and/or bfrt (bfruntime) APIs to:
   - install forwarding rules,
   - configure data-plane tables/actions,
   - set registers,